Cover Photo: Greg Hatten battles white water on a trip through the Grand Canyon in his replica wooden dory, PORTOLA.

-The way a finish ages has everything to do with the way it is anchored to the wood.
+Sealing and priming a surface prior to applying the final finish affects how it ages, and how it ages has everything to do with the way the finish is anchored to the wood.
 Sealers and primers are often taken for granted; we simply read the can and follow directions.
 There are so many reasons for using a sealer and many methods for applying them.
 Let’s look at what we learned while sealing Sparks, the electric launch I built.
 Continue reading →

 A grapnel or grappling hook is a device with curved tines or “flukes” attached to a rope used for retrieving overboard objects.
-For pleasure boaters, a grapnel should be small, lightweight and made of non-rusting materials.
+For pleasure boaters, a grapnel should be small, lightweight, and made of non-rusting materials.
 I think every cruising boat should have one.
-The only ones I could find were too large, or were a folding grapnel anchor, not a retrieving hook.
+The only ones I could find were too large or were a folding grapnel anchor, not a retrieving hook.
 Continue reading →

 Ten years ago the rear fender on my son John’s 1991 Honda Accord was damaged just forward of the wheel.
 It had been repaired at a local body shop, but four months later the same fender was rusting.
 I took it back to the body shop.
 The manager apologized and agreed to redo the job, but said there wasn’t much metal for his technicians to work with because the car had rusted significantly prior to the accident.
 He couldn’t guarantee that it wouldn’t rust again.
 Continue reading →

 I could envision my two young daughters rowing a skiff boat their dad built, but I had to convince my wife.
 I like to fish and so do my girls, so a good fishing skiff couldn’t hurt.
 “Think of all the fish fries,” I told my skeptical wife.
 When I told my brother that I was going to build a boat he asked me, “Why?”
 I didn’t discover the answer until after the project was completed.
 Continue reading →

 By Glenn House — Director of Product Safety and Regulatory Compliance